Cananea strike: Modern

 The Cananean mine is still in operation today and remains one of the largest copper deposits on the planet.
+It is the largest mine in Mexico and the second-largest Latin American mine.
+The mine is nationalized as the Compañía Minera de Cananea, and it yields 300,000 tons of resources daily.

-The mine produced "over 164,000 tons of copper in 2006" as well as gold.
-The Cananea strike of 1906 is still remembered through a museum that inhabits the town's old municipal jail.
-This museum, called Museo la Carcel de Cananea, houses exhibits and photographs commemorating mining and labor movements throughout Mexico.
+The Cananea strike of 1906 is commemorated through a museum that inhabits the town's old municipal jail.
+This museum, called Museo de la Lucha Obrera y la Cárcel de Cananea, houses exhibits and photographs commemorating mining and labor movements throughout Mexico, as well as information about the town's geography and histories of Cananea's native indigenous groups.